SergioTx/pwa-react-test/README.md

 Also, the data model was too simple to use the context api or redux.
 I decided to store the info in the parent components and the sessionStorage.

+Besides, the URL of the "backend" is hardcoded.
+It should depend on a external baseUrl that changes between environments.

 The project was originally created from scratch with snowpack, but I finally changed to create-react-app to add the service worker because of the support it provides and the little time to do it.